appbaseio/reactive-manual/docs/v1/components/MultiList.md

 - **size** `Number` [optional]
     number of list items to be displayed.
 Defaults to showing a `100` items.
 Max value for this prop can be `1000`.
 -  **sortBy** `String` [optional]
-    sorts the list items by one of `count`, `asc`, `desc`.
+    sort the list items by one of `count`, `asc`, or `desc`.
 Defaults to `count`, which sorts the list by the frequency of count value, most first.
 - **defaultSelected** `String or Array` [optional]
     pre-select one or more list items.
 Accepts either a `String` or an `Array` object containing the items that should be selected.
-It is important that the passed value(s) exactly match the field value as stored in the DB.
+It is important that the passed value(s) exactly match the field value(s) as stored in the DB.
 - **showCount** `Boolean` [optional]
-    show count value of the number of occurences besides each list item.
+    show a count of the number of occurences besides each list item.
 Defaults to `true`.
 - **showSearch** `Boolean` [optional]
     whether to show a searchbox to filter the list items locally.
 Defaults to true.
 - **searchPlaceholder** `String` [optional]